 You usually need 3-4 subjects at National 4 or 5, including English, Maths and a science or technological subject.

-Some employers look for an HNC or HND.
+Some employers look for an HNC (SCQF Level 7) or HND (SCQF Level 8).
 For entry to an HNC or HND course you need 1-3 Highers.

 You may have to sit an entry test to see if you are suitable for the work.